 Solar Batteries: Different Types

-When looking for the best batteries for your on-the-go solar system, it would help if you know about the different solar batteries beforehand so that you don’t get lost in the technical terms.
+When looking for the best batteries for your on-the-go solar system, it would help if you know about the different solar batteries beforehand so that you don’t get lost in technical terms.
 This would also help make sure that you get the exact battery you need.

 Batteries used for energy storage are usually made of lithium-ion or lead-acid.
 There are also saltwater batteries, which are new players in the game.